 Priorities for action across the landscape are captured in comprehensive Conservation Action Plans.
 These include our aim to increase the cover of six critically endangered woodland and grassy woodland communities to 5% of their original extent.
 Additionally, we want to protect and enhance a number of wetlands to provide drought refuge for highly mobile species.
 These actions will have a profound long-term impact on increasing connectivity across the landscape and provide habitat for a diverse range of threatened species.

 Dave has extensive experience in vegetation management and establishment, having undertaken numerous roles at Greening Australia, including planning and implementing large-scale revegetation programs and restoration of degraded landscapes.

 Jess credits growing up on a farm involved in Landcare with inspiring her interest in a career in natural resource management (NRM).
 She spent some time working as a technical lab assistant with the Department of Agriculture, and then went on to do a degree in NRM.
 Jess started with Greening Australia in 2005 as a Scientific Research and Extension Officer and has held roles as Senior Ecologist and now Senior Program Officer.

-Mick has been working in South Australia for Greening Australia since 2001, initially as a member and supervisor with the Environmental Services Unit team, then as a community support officer in the SA Murraylands and currently as a Program Manager for Great Southern Landscapes.
+Mick has been working in South Australia for Greening Australia since 2001, initially as a member and supervisor with the Environmental Services Unit team, then as a community support officer in the SA Murraylands, and currently as Land and Restoration Lead for South Australia.
 Mick has excellent knowledge of the vegetation associations of the Southern Agricultural Districts of South Australia.
 He has an interest in native plants and enjoys working with passionate individuals, landholders and organisations to undertake large-scale restoration within the unique landscapes of South Australia.